cu-library/ezproxy-config-lint/CHECKS.md

 ### L1010 - `URL` directive is before `Title` directive

-The `URL` directive should always come after the `Title` is a given stanza.
+The `URL` directive should always come after the `Title` in a given stanza.

 ---------